liquinlab/elm-smile/docs/experimentdesign.md

 conditions, preloading of content, and other important features of your experiment.

-**You almost certainly will need to edit this file for your experiment**.
+==You almost certainly will need to edit this file for your experiment.==

 ## :ladder: Stepping trials